 What if they were activity patches from your lodge from ten or fifteen years ago?
 Might you be a little more interested?
 (Responses)

 A patch has value only if there are people willing to give up value for it.
 Hardly anybody collects camporee patches, so camporee patches have little value.
 A lot of people collect OA flaps.
-A lot of people are willing to give something to get OA patches. so OA flaps have come to have generally accepted values.
+A lot of people are willing to give something to get OA patches.
+So OA flaps have come to have generally accepted values.

 It’s possible for a patch to have a high value even if the number of people interested in it are very small.
 Only a few people in my section collect summer camp patches.
 Still, the number of summer camp patches that become available from the 1930’s and 1940’s is microscopic.
 So, an obscure camp patch in my section from the 1940’s typically goes for $40 to $50 because there are even fewer of them around than there are collectors looking for them.